 Electives offer students the opportunity to explore any specialized area of library and information science, with optional tracks in public librarianship, academic librarianship, special librarianship, and technical services.
 While these tracks include no set course requirements, USM offers a recommended selection of courses for students to choose from.
 The public librarianship track, for example, includes courses that cover programs and services for youth, information ethics, library instruction, and topics in service to library clientele.

 USM is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The master’s of library science online program is fully accredited by the American Library Association (ALA).
+USM is also accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 16. University of Pittsburgh